AkashAmirisetty/Web-Development/README.md

 # Web-Development
-A full stack web development course that I learn out of my interest (UDEMY Course) This repository contains my web development projects from "The Complete Full-Stack Web Development Bootcamp" by Angela Yu on Udemy.
+A full-stack web development course that I am learning out of interest (Udemy Course).
+This repository contains my web development projects from "The Complete Full-Stack Web Development Bootcamp" by Angela Yu on Udemy.
 These projects cover HTML, CSS, JavaScript, Node.js, Express, MongoDB, and more as I progress through the course.
 Technologies Used:
 Frontend: HTML, CSS, JavaScript